EoRImaging/FHD/README.md

 Download the latest versions of these libraries/repos.
 a.
 This repository
 b.
 The [fhdps_utils](https://github.com/EoRImaging/fhdps_utils) repository
 c.
-The NASA [astro](https://idlastro.gsfc.nasa.gov/) IDL library
+The NASA [astro](https://github.com/wlandsman/IDLAstro) IDL library
 d.
 The [coyote](https://github.com/idl-coyote/coyote) library
 e.
 The [HEALPix](https://healpix.sourceforge.io/) library
 f.
 Optional: the [eppsilon](https://github.com/EoRImaging/eppsilon/) power spectrum generation code

-Add these libraries to your IDL path.
-Be sure to use the correct separator (; or : ) and include the ‘+’ sign at the start of `+path/to/library/`.
-Optionally, you can create an IDL startup file to set the IDL path.
+Add these libraries to your IDL path, with examples per OS below.
 a.
 Windows: `!PATH = !PATH + ';' + Expand_Path('+path\to\library\')`
 b.
 Unix: `!PATH = Expand_Path('+path/to/library/') + ':' + !PATH`
+Be sure to use the correct separator (; or :) and include the ‘+’ sign at the start of `+path/to/library/`.
+Optionally, you can create an IDL startup file to set the IDL path.
+The [IDL startup file](https://www.nv5geospatialsoftware.com/docs/StartupFiles.html) is essentially a `bash_profile` for IDL -- the default name is `idl_startup.pro` and the default path is your home directory.

 Install [HEALPix](http://healpix.jpl.nasa.gov/html/install.htm)